Montfort Realschule Zell

 The Montfort Realschule in Zell im Wiesental, a town in the Black Forest in Germany, is a school with approximately 800 students.
 The school contains 5th through 10th grades for kids coming from cities nearby.
 Courses offered include English, French, and many of the classes expected of a school, such as grammar and History.
-In 1985, the school was named after the noble Montfort family, who settled in the area in the 18th century where they developed a regional textile industry.
+In 1986, the school was named after the noble Montfort family, who settled in the area in the 18th century where they developed a regional textile industry.

+History

+The school was founded in 1955 as an extension to Zell Elementary School.
+It was recognised as a middle school in 1959.

+In 1970, the school was renamed from Mittelschule (middle school) to Realschule (real school), a type of secondary school.

+In 1986, the school was renamed after Meinrad Montfort, a Zell resident and founder of the textile industry in the Middle and Upper Wiesental valleys.